 SFA member vessels can be broken down into three broad categories, corresponding to the main Shetland fisheries.

 The pelagic fleet comprises some of Scotland’s largest and most modern fishing vessels.
 Pelagic fish are shoaling, migratory species such as mackerel, herring and blue whiting; they live near the surface of the sea or in mid-water, and taken together account for the most valuable portion of Shetland’s annual catch.
-In 2011, the most recent year for which figures are available, over 55,000 tonnes of pelagic fish were landed in Shetland, worth some £62 million.
+In 2019, the most recent year for which figures are available, Shetland vessels landed over 69,000 tonnes of pelagic fish, worth some £64 million.